How To Deal With A Child Who Cries Over Everything, According To Experts

-Dry says the simple truth is that some children are more sensitive and feel things stronger than others, just by their nature.
-"The best thing the parents can do in the case of a highly sensitive or empathic child is to teach their child that it is OK to feel sad and help them validate their feelings."
-Talking your child through a crying jag is no easy feat, and often, you might (absolutely) want to rip your own hair out while hiding under a weighted blanket drinking chardonnay.
+“The best thing the parents can do in the case of a highly sensitive or empathic child is to teach their child that it is OK to feel sad and help them validate their feelings.”
+Talking your child through a crying jag is no easy feat, and often, you might (absolutely) want to rip your own hair out while hiding under a weighted blanket.
 I'm not saying I know from personal experience, but I know from personal experience.
-If you don't believe the banshee myth, come to my house when the internet is slow and my daughter is playing Roblox — you'll be a true believer.

 I understand that some kids might not have the safety measures in place and life that would engender gratitude all of the time.
 This is absolutely a position of privilege, and I recognize this.
 So does Dry, who also suggests learning meditative practices that allow children to find focus and calm through mantras and within themselves.
 For this, I love the book Zara's Big Messy Day by Rebekah Borucki, which has been instrumental in teaching my daughter meditative techniques that help calm her down exponentially.

 And when all that fails — because some days it will — remember, kids are going to flip out.
 They're going to cry over Roblox and lose their mind when their brother eats all the snacks.
 This is just a part of growing up.
 By helping them learn to look inside and providing them a safe person to rely on for calm, you're doing what you can.
-However, if your child keeps crying and really having a hard time with everything, talk to your pediatrician and see what they think.
-It might be just normal kid stuff, or it might be a red flag — that's between you and your child's care provider.
+However, if your child keeps crying and really having a hard time with every little thing, talk to your pediatrician and see what they think.
+It’s normal to ask for help, and pediatricians are trained to support families behavioral needs and emotional well-being as well as their physical well-being.
+Your child might be just going through normal kid stuff, or maybe they need additional support — that's between you and your child’s care provider.
+A visit to behavioral health specialist or occupational therapist can be hugely informative, and may get your family into a better place if you feel like you’re struggling to meet your childs’ emotional needs.